This post was most recently updated on November 30th, 2021

 I know it sounds kinda nerdy, but being prepared with a nice little wad of cash when it comes to the end of the year, really is a great stress reducer.

-To work out how much you need, add up how much you spent last year on extra food, outings and gifts and divide that number by 52.
-Now simply set up a separate bank account and an automatic payment in to it for each week.
+To work out how much you need to get you comfortably through the Christmas shopping and other Christmas spending, add up how much you spent last year on extra food, outings and gifts and divide that number by 52.
+Now simply set up a separate bank account and an automatic payment in to it for each week, just to be sure you could round it up to the nearest $10 each week.

 How many people are you buying for?
 Do you REALLLLY need to buy Great Aunt Sue another set of bath salts or letter set?